You are here

 Dietary fibre is well-recognised for its health benefits despite intakes in the UK being below current recommendations.
 Key to these health benefits are the microbes in the intestine that play a crucial role in converting fibre to beneficial compounds.
 Dietary fibre is not digested in the upper intestine and constitutes the main nutrient source for the resident microbes in the large intestine, the gut microbiota.
 An appropriate supply of fibre is important for health maintenance, as its microbial fermentation leads to the production of metabolites that play an important role in maintaining gut and systemic health.
 Thus, short-chain fatty acids produced by the gut microbiota have been implicated in the prevention of several diseases, including colorectal cancer, inflammatory diseases, metabolic syndrome, and type 2 diabetes.

 Soluble fibre is largely removed during food production processes, such as during the manufacture of juices.
 The human microbiota has limited capacity to efficiently break down the residual complex insoluble material in its native state.
 However, the way the material is processed is highly likely to have a major impact on its fermentability by the gut microbiota.
 The surface structure of the fibre particle dictates how easily the microbes can attach and gain access to the different fibre components to initiate their deconstruction.
-More work is needed to obtain proof-of-concept results that can inform the development of agricultural waste materials into novel sustainable fibre ingredients, which can be used by the food industry for the reformulation of diets to enhance their health-promoting properties.
+More work is needed to obtain proof-of-concept results that can inform the development of agricultural side-stream materials into novel sustainable fibre ingredients, which can be used by the food industry for the reformulation of diets to enhance their health-promoting properties.

 Questions